Azure-Samples/cdm-azure-data-services-integration/Tutorial/CDM-Azure-Data-Services-Integration-Tutorial.md

 At this point you have transformed the data in the staging tables and can now explore the dimensional model in the data warehouse.
 The data in the data warehouse is consistent with the data extracted from the original Wide World Importers database using Power BI dataflows and prepared by Databricks.

-## 5	Conclusion
+## 6	Conclusion
+Congratulations if you made it to the end!
+In a real world scenario you would want to set up a schedule for refreshing the Power BI dataflow and a comparable schedule in ADF to prepare and load the refreshed data into the data warehouse (without creating the staging table schema).

-Congratulations if you made it to the end.
-The tutorial is intended to give you a first look at how to use CDM folders to share data between Power BI and Azure Data Services.
-The samples provided with this tutorial are intended only to let you explore the scenario and should not be used in production applications.
-Please use the "issues" feature in this GitHub repo to share feedback, questions or issues.
+This tutorial provides a first look at how to use CDM folders to share data between Power BI and Azure Data Services.
+The samples provided with this tutorial are intended to let you begin to explore the scenario and should not be used in production applications.
+Please use the "issues" feature in this GitHub repo to share feedback, questions, or issues.

 ## 6	Additional Resources
 To learn more about Power BI dataflows, CDM, and Azure Data Services, follow the links below: